Making better football bets with PhD level analytics

 As a member of The Power Rank, you get the following:

-- Predictions for the spread in every NFL and college football game.
+- Predictions for the spread in every NFL game.

-- Weekly member analysis during football season that breaks down games based on The Power Rank’s analytics.
+- Weekly member analysis during football season that includes bets on games and props.

 - Predictions for the spread in every college basketball game.

-- Data files with rankings for college football and NFL teams based on metrics such as success rate and yards per play.
+- Data files with the NFL and college football predictions.
 You can upload these files to a spreadsheet to perform your own analysis.

 - My full bracket advice for the NCAA tournament.